JaimeStill/learning-dapr/dapr/concepts/faqs.md

 ### Does Dapr have an SDKs I can use if I want to work with a particular programming language or framework?

 To make using Dapr more natural for different languages, it includes [language specific SDKs](https://docs.dapr.io/developing-applications/sdks/) for Go, Java, JavaScript, .NET, Python, PHP, Rust, and C++.
-These SDKs expose teh functionality in the dapr building blocks, such as saving state, publishing an event or creating an actor, through a typed language API rather than calling the http/gRPC APi.
+These SDKs expose the functionality in the dapr building blocks, such as saving state, publishing an event or creating an actor, through a typed language API rather than calling the http/gRPC APi.
 This enables you to write a combination of stateless and stateful functions and actors all in the language of your choice.
 And because these SDKs share the Dapr runtime, you get cross-language actor and functions support.

 ### What frameworks does Dapr integrate with?